 'I really wanted to go somewhere in Europe to experience the education system and I found out that Business Academy Aarhus offered a course that matched my interests and furthermore my passioned field of study: the practical aspect in multimedia design.'

 She applied immediately.
 But not until the third time was her application to participate in the exchange programme accepted with support from the Malaysian government.

 Studying at Business Academy Aarhus is very different from studying in Malaysia, Syazwina explains.

-“Compared to my university in Cyberjaya it is very different because we are many students in one class.
+'Compared to my university in Cyberjaya it is very different here because at home we are many students in one class.
 Teachers here are friendly and we also have close relationships, like friends, but we still respect them as teachers.
-In Denmark I have lectures in small classes compared to Malaysia, where we have lectures in a lecture hall with more than 100 students, which makes me too shy to ask the teacher questions through a microphone.
+In Denmark, I have teaching in small classes compared to Malaysia where we have lectures in an auditorium with more than 100 students, which makes me too shy to ask the teacher questions through a microphone.
 Here I meet students from all over the world that share the same passion for multimedia design as me.
-We share ideas and exchange opinions and do exciting activities together.
-My self-confidence has grown here, maybe because the student environment is much more free and easy and I have realised that I can take care of myself in a foreign country.”
+We share ideas and discuss opinions and do exciting activities together.
+My self-confidence has grown here, maybe because the student environment is much more free and easy and I have realised that I can take care of myself in a foreign country.'

-“We have conversations in class between students and teachers and the class is divided into smaller groups for assignments and projects.
+'We have discussions in class between students and teachers and the class is divided into smaller groups for assignments and projects.
 The students in my class come from different European countries and backgrounds.
 I enjoy the way we are divided into small groups, thus getting the opportunity to get to know each other and share ideas and skills.
-At the same time, it improves my communication skills and improves my English speaking.”
+At the same time, it improves my communication skills and improves my English speaking.'

-Syazwina dreams of becoming an art director or work with graphic design in an international PR agency.
+Syazwina dreams of becoming an art director or working with graphic design in an international PR agency.